OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Track Section Links

-For the moment we only created track sections, they have length and coordinates but they are not linked to each other (we do not check which coordinates overlap, thank you very much).
-We simply indicate the link between two track sections by creating an object, linking one extremity to the other.
+For the moment we only created track sections, they have length and coordinates but they are not connected to each other (we do not check which coordinates overlap, thank you very much).

-If two track sections are not connected by a `TrackSectionLink`, a train in an *OSRD* simulation cannot go from the one to the other.
+If you only need to connect two `TackSections` together, this is where `TrackSectionLinks` come into play.
+A train can go from one track section to the other only if they are connected by a `TrackSectionLink` (or by a `Switch`).

+If you want need to connect more `TackSections` together, you will need the [`Switches`](#switches) objects.

-In our example, creating the links is straight-forward: since we chose to have long track sections, we only have to link them at switches.
-Happily, in our generation scripts, like in [small_infra.py](https://github.com/DGEXSolutions/osrd/blob/dev/core/examples/generated/scripts/small_infra.py), when creating switches, the corresponding `TrackSectionLinks` are automatically created.
+In our infrastructure, since we chose to have our track sections as long as possible, we do not actually need to use `TrackSectionLinks`.

-Let's delve a bit on the switches.

 ### Switches

-The `Switches` are the parts needed to link more than two different track sections together.

-A switch manages the different links that are associated to it (always at least two).
-In general, it translates into the following rule: when one link is used, the others cannot be used at the same time.
-This is because if two links were used by trains at the same time, it would be an accident.
+A `Switch` object can be understood as a manageable superposition of `TrackSectionLinks`: when instantiating the `Switch`, you define all the connections that you want, and in the *OSRD* core, all these connections will be taken into account, however only one can be active at the same time.
+Indeed, since we are talking about some sort of overlap of rail, if two connections are activated at once, then two trains could want to use them at the same time, and that would result in a collision (not head on, but side to side, in french called *en écharpe*).

-Since the kinds of links that we need to create at a switch often happen to be redundant, we have `SwitchType` objects, which gather what links should be created, when creating this particular type of switch.
-We will describe this object in the next subsection.
+In general, in an infrastructure, switches more or less use the same connection layouts, so in accordance with [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), we have `SwitchType` objects, which gather what connections should be created, when creating this particular type of switch.
+We describe this object in the next subsection.

 #### Switch Types

-A switch type contains two attributes:
+A `SwitchType` contains two attributes:

 * `ports`: A list of names, that will be used to reference the ports.
 It is best described by example (see next paragraph).
 * `groups`: A mapping from group names to lists of connections between two ports.

-When one group is active, only the connections in its list are active.
+At any time, only one group can ever be active, and among the connections of this group, only one can be active.
+During a simulation, it is instantaneous to change the activated connection inside a group, however, it can take some time to change the activate group.
+This is because a switch is a physical object, and changing connections can imply moving parts of the objects. `Groups` are designed to represent the different positions that a switch can have.
+Inside one `group` are all the connections that can be accessed in the associated position of the switch.

+The duration needed to change from one group to the other is stored inside the `Switch`, since this duration can vary depending on the physical implementation of the switch.

-In *OSRD*, we currently use three switch types.
+In *OSRD*, we currently use three `SwitchTypes`.

-**1) Point Switch**
+**1) The Point Switch**

 This is the most standard kind of switch and can be conceived as two tracks merging into one, or one track splitting into two.